souvikmajumder26/Internship-Project/README.md

-# TCS-Internship_Project
+# TCS-Internship-Project
-Making videos searchable based on their content.
+Objective : Making videos searchable based on their content.